simply-savory/simply-savory.github.io/index.md

   <li>Rate recipes or leave feedback if you tried them </li>
   <li>Search for a recipe by ingredient, ie. I want to make something with these eggs </li>
   <li>Filter by recipe rating or numerous other categories</li>
+  <li> Privledges for Admins & Recipe creators to make edits or remove recipes</li>

  </ul>

 ## The Team